KevinWang94/KevinWang94.github.io/_posts/2020-03-21-NewZealand1.md

 ![](https://www.nzherald.co.nz/resizer/HHb1NMZKjpgIqkTu9VveAlBsajU=/620x1102/smart/filters:quality(70)/arc-anglerfish-syd-prod-nzme.s3.amazonaws.com/public/PMAVDOHU5JGQBIR3O6ZKT5DXRQ.jpg)

-We hadn't done much booking of things though, so we just pushed our flight from the North to South Island by a day, and planned instead to walk the [Tongariro Alpine Crossing](https://www.earthtrekkers.com/tongariro-alpine-crossing/), supposedly the best day hike in the world.
+We hadn't done much booking of things though, so we just pushed our flight from the North to South Island by a day, and planned instead to hike the [Tongariro Alpine Crossing](https://www.earthtrekkers.com/tongariro-alpine-crossing/), supposedly the best day hike in the world.
 This is definitely the least I've ever planned a trip - we booked multiple accomodations in NZ from the car on the afternoon of our arrival.